 Live discussion, two hours long, beginning with lecture/instruction by Dr. Ruth Lanius.
 These meetings feature clinicians from the lively EEGer community, exploring how neuroscience and therapy can illuminate new ways to help recovery from trauma.

-Sebern Fisher discusses why anyone -- not just therapists -- interested in healing from trauma should tune in to hear Ruth Lanius discuss her ground-breaking research.
+Sebern Fisher discusses why everyone -- not just therapists -- recovering or helping someone recover from trauma needs to hear Ruth Lanius discuss her ground-breaking research.

 In these conversations Ruth Lanius and Sebern Fisher explore therapy and trauma.

 In particular, research carried out by Dr. Ruth Lanius and her group has focused on the way traumatic images trigger the brains of traumatized people.
 Images are presented for a few milliseconds only and cannot be consciously perceived.
 However, the brain registers and responds.

 Researchers saw activation of reptilian structures, the PAG and the Superior Colliculus as well as striking effects on heart rate variability, a reliable measure of emotional reactivity.
 These brain structures help an individual react reflexively to threat and as part of our innate threat response are a key component of the implicit memory system.
 As participants will learn, the neurophysiological response of those affected by trauma and those not affected is entirely different.

 This research certifies what trauma survivors and trauma therapists already know: all too much of the trauma nightmare is lived out beneath conscious awareness and beyond conscious control.